ogmarveler/NetSCAD-Tools/README.md

 * **Mirror** - mirror along X, Y, and/or Z axis when exporting or viewing the object
 ######
 #### Layout of Custom Axes Builder
 The Custom Axes Builder has 2 main visual sections: Custom Axis and Generated Axes.
 The outputs of newly created axes will show up in the tables next to the Custom Axis section.
-This shows the total cubic size, as well as the name to use in your project file.
-In the list below the custom axis settings, you will see the newly created axis, along with axes that have been previously created.
-There are two tables that display axes information.
-One is metric axes and the other is imperial axes. **Both ascending and descending sorting are possible, as well as sorting by multiple categories (shift + select).**
 ######
 ![Axis Creation](NetGenCAD.UI/NetGenCAD.UI/Assets/Images/axisCreation.png)
 ######